-No. A reprinted AHEGS should contain exactly the same content as at the time of original issue.
-The AHEGS is designed to provide a snapshot of the candidate's qualification at the time of completion.
+No. The AHEGS is designed to provide a snapshot of the candidate's qualification at the time of completion.
+A reprinted AHEGS should contain identical content to the original one issued.

 Do I have to store an AHEGS for possible future use?